KarlJussila/MinelifePlugin/README.md

 # MinelifePlugin
-This is a plugin I made for a Minecraft server.
+This is a plugin I made for a Minecraft server in 2016-2017.

 ## Feature: Claiming and Raiding
 Implemented land claiming and raiding systems that allow players to claim small plots of land or large swaths of land with a town.
 Claims are maintained by gold and logs, and they are raided using weapons of various tiers.
 Towns expand as they gain more resources, capped at a 200 block (meter) radius, but plots remain 9x9x9.
 I later implemented alternative methods of raiding, including the use of ranged weapons and machines to automate some of the process.